Chief Executive and Executive Directors

 Chief Executive: Deborah Lee

 Deborah Lee joined the Trust as Chief Executive Officer (CEO) in June 2016 from the University Hospitals Bristol NHS Foundation Trust (UHBNHSFT) where she was the Chief Operating Officer and Deputy CEO.
-As CEO, Deborah is ultimately responsible for the day-to-day management of the organisation and for implementing the long and short-term strategy.
+As CEO, Deborah is ultimately responsible for the day-to-day leadership of the organisation through her executive team and for ensuring the implementation of the Board’s strategic objectives.

-Deborah has been nationally recognised by the Health Service Journal as one of the Top 50 Inspirational Women in Healthcare.
+Deborah has been nationally recognised by the Health Service Journal as one of the Top 50 Inspirational Women in Healthcare and has made the Top 50 NHS Chief Executives list for the last two years running.
 She qualified originally as a registered nurse, before returning to university to read economics and subsequently gained an MBA from Bristol Business School.

-Deborah started her NHS management career in 1990 and has worked in acute, primary and community sectors, holding board appointments in three different commissioning organisations before joining UHBNHSFT.
+Deborah started her NHS management career in 1990 and has worked in acute, primary and community sectors, holding board appointments in five different organisations.

 Deputy CEO & Director of People: Emma Wood